Crypto assets MiCAR - (part of the Digital finance package strategy)

 The Regulation on markets in crypto-assets considers the following types of crypto-assets within its scope:

-1. e-Money tokens that are intended primarily as a means of payment aimed at stabilising their value by referring only to a single fiat currency.
+1. E-Money tokens (EMTs) that are intended primarily as a means of payment aimed at stabilising their value by referring only to a single fiat currency.
 They can only be issued by credit institutions or e-money institutions and are redeemable on demand at the nominal value of the legal tender to which they refer;

-Currencies issued in digital form by the European Central Bank or the central banks of the EU member states (so-called CBDCs) are also excluded from the scope of the MiCAR.
+Currencies issued in digital form by the European Central Bank or the central banks of the EU Member States (so-called CBDCs) are also excluded from the scope of the MiCAR.

-The proposal for Regulation on Markets in Crypto-assets sets out: (1) rules for issuers and offerors of crypto-assets; and (2) rules for entities that provide services related to crypto-assets (exchanges, trading platforms, custodial wallet providers etc.), excluding activities performed exclusively through 'fully' decentralised systems/protocols.
+The Regulation on Markets in Crypto-assets sets out: (1) rules for issuers and offerors of crypto-assets; and (2) rules for entities that provide services related to crypto-assets (exchanges, trading platforms, custodial wallet providers etc.), excluding activities performed exclusively through 'fully' decentralised systems/protocols.

 How could it be relevant for you?